 Just to stress this clearly, no we are not related to nor necessarily condone the actions originating from MessengerGeek, both the blog and the forum, nor is the person behind either involved in any of our activity.
 It had just happened to allow us to start off with an already populated community and grow from there.
-These days, however, our own community is active on a community run Discord server and a forum board that for the time being is shared on a forum made for a project following in our footsteps (NINA).
+These days, however, our own community is active on a community run Discord server and our own forums.

 No, we don't have your password stored hostage in cleartext.
 We actually hash your main password with a salted PBKDF2-SHA256 hashing algorithm.
 For password hashes used on insecure frontends, those are hashed accordingly (e.g., salted MD5 hash for MSN 1 - 4 or MD5Crypt for Yahoo!
 Messenger) and are optional, as while they aren't necessarily crackable, the algorithms they utilize carry the risk of being prone to collision attacks if retreived.
 Just be wary when using those options.
 If you're really paranoid about enabling insecure frontend access, then you can create a throwaway account and enable the insecure frontend options there.
 Regardless, we recommend you use a different password for each site you're on so that you have less of a chance of having your security breached.